the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

 When **publishing**, the provided value is copied into the service structure.
 The kernel then moves all subscribers to their respective ready queues depending on type (system or round-robin).
-Finally, the publisher state goes from "running" to "ready", and it is placed last in its ready queue if not a periodic task.
-The common dispatch mechanism will then select the highest-priority front-of-queue ready task, which might still be the publisher itself.
+Finally, the publisher **yields**: it's state goes from "running" to "ready", and it is placed last in its ready queue if not a periodic task.
+The common dispatch mechanism will then select the highest-priority front-of-queue ready task, which might still be the publisher itself or another task.

-The decision to always **re-enqueue the publisher**, regardless of its priority level, is supported by the following reasoning.
-Lowest priority tasks must be preempted by highest priority tasks, but at the point of publishing it is not obvious to the user whether there exists a subscriber of highest priority than the publisher.
-To avoid uncertainty, we decided to always re-enqueue periodic and round-robin publishers.
-We then decided to always re-enqueue system publishers too, for consistency.
+The decision that **publishing always yields**, regardless of the publisher's priority level, is supported by the following reasoning.
+Lower priority tasks must obviously yield to higher priority tasks, but at the point of publishing it is not obvious to the user whether there exists a subscriber of higher priority than the publisher.
+To avoid uncertainty, we decided that periodic and round-robin publishers always yield.
+For consistency, we then applied the same rule to system publishers.

 3. Testing and profiling